 - Does a gaming PC need an SSD and an HDD?

 - Benefits of using an SSD and HDD dual storage system

 A gaming computer needs a solid-state drive (SSD) and is preferable to a mechanical hard disk drive (HDD).
 SSDs load programs and access files faster and are more efficient, reliable, and quieter than HDDs.

-Let’s break down what an SSD is, along with its capabilities compared to an HDD, and help you understand why this new alternative to the usual hard drive is indeed a better option for gamers.
+Let’s break down what an SSD is, along with its capabilities compared to an HDD, and help you understand why this new alternative to the usual hard drive is a better option for gamers.
 You might even end up opting to purchase a dual-storage system that uses both.

 What is an SSD?

-A solid-state drive is a form of electronic storage that is becoming increasingly popular amongst PC manufacturers thanks to its sturdy yet compact design and increased speed and efficiency compared to traditional hard disk drives.
+A solid-state drive is a form of electronic storage that is becoming increasingly popular amongst PC manufacturers thanks to its sturdy yet the compact design and increased speed and efficiency compared to traditional hard disk drives.

 Until fairly recently, hard disk drives were considered the standard for computer storage.
 Hard disk drives, or HDDs, are bulky, fragile devices composed of several layers of magnetic disks.

 The disks constantly spin while an attached actuator arm moves around and accesses data stored on them.
 They are manufactured in two standard sizes – 3.5 inches (8.89 cm) and 2.5 inches (6.35 cm) – and can be quite heavy.

 In comparison, solid-state drives are small, sturdy, and have no moving parts.
 In addition, they use flash-based memory and are made up of systems of tiny circuits to store data, so they take up much less space inside your computer (or outside if you’re using an external SSD).